 Print press releases and media packs are still important but by making these available online, they are more accessible.

-PR is all about reputation; social media should be monitored for conversations that involve the brand or company.
+PR is all about reputation; brand or company conversations become accessible through social media.
 Rumours can spread quickly, and this can cause huge amounts of damage, resulting in a crisis.
 Quick responses can be given via direct customer interaction on social networks, which is especially good in a crisis because it will lead to more positive results.

 The way brands get their messages across, and how they want to be seen and heard across different channels, has changed because of the impact of social media.
 Therefore it is no surprise that social media monitoring can be crucial when planning PR campaigns.
 Monitoring can be used for research and competitor analysis and can be used in the evaluation stage of a campaign.